albertovpd/automated_ML_regression/README.md

 Here **https://github.com/albertovpd/automated_ML_regression/tree/master/cloud_function_ml_regression** you will find the Cloud Function script.

-The processing part of the ML Cloud Function is explained in this jupyter in detail => **https://github.com/albertovpd/automated_ML_regression/blob/master/script_explained.ipynb**
+The processing part of the ML Cloud Function has changed with time.
+At the moment, the most updated jupyter is this one => **https://github.com/albertovpd/automated_ML_regression/blob/master/testing_ml.ipynb**

+This explains the processing of data before ML => https://github.com/albertovpd/automated_ML_regression/blob/master/testing_processing.ipynb

 </details>